 Each of these methods yields different velocities and effectiveness.

-However, they all allow a pellet gun to launch its projectiles (the pellets) with no smoke, dust, or recoil.
+However, they all allow a pellet gun to launch its projectiles (the pellets) with NO smoke, dust, or recoil.

 At least, the average shooter will not feel any recoil, thanks to the pellet gun’s two-way recoil system, which causes the forward and backward motion to counteract each other.